LondonStageDB/website/README.md

 ### Getting started

-You'll need to create a file in the /includes folder called db.php and paste in the following contents (replacing the user/pass with your own MySQL authentication):
+Git check-out code in tags `v1.0`.
+Then you'll need to create a file in the /includes folder called db.php and paste in the following contents (replacing the user/pass with your own MySQL authentication):

 ``` php